cambridge-ceu/csd3/Python/ldsc.md

 module load ceuadmin/ldsc
 ```

-abd one can run `python ldsc.py` smoothly as documented.
+and one can run `python ldsc.py` smoothly as documented.

 ## Installation